gbili/docker-git-server-hooks/README.md

 ## Running the node server

-Once your code has been copied to the `node-apps` volume, you still need to run it.
-Since it is a named volume, it should be easy for you to attach a different container that is capable of serving the node app from a filesystem.
+Once your code has been copied to the `node-apps` volume, you still need to run the node server on it.
+Since it is a named volume, it should be easy for you to attach a different container that is capable of serving the node app from a `package*.json`.
 As well as monitoring changes to files in order to restart.

+### Monitoring changes to fs

+Every time you `git checkout` to the `node-apps` repo dir, it would be nice to let `node` know that it should restart.
+One way that seems to work well enoug is to rely on docker-compose's `restart: always` feature.
+Everytime files change, if you are able to make node fail, the `node-app-js` container should be restarted by _docker-compose_.

 **NOTE**: the cool thing with having a separate container, is that we can run different integration steps.